-I suspect (and I could be wrong) that the women who do this are women who truly have zero emotional attachment to the sex partner they had; and they were also using their casual partner to get their rocks off.
+I suspect (and I could be wrong) that the women who do this are women who truly have zero emotional attachment to the sex partner they had, and they were also using their casual partner to get their rocks off.

 If a woman has purely casual sex for any other reason than getting her rocks off, say, because she enjoys feeling desired, she is possibly about to see her strategy backfire on her, because men don’t always reciprocate a woman’s reasons for having sex – they don’t always have sex because they desire the woman.
-And men’s interpretation of ‘desire’ for women differs to women’s interpretation of men’s desire for them.
+And men’s interpretation of ‘desire’ for women differs from women’s interpretation of men’s desire for them.

 In other words: in search of feeling desired, often, women find themselves left by the man the next morning – footing a huge cost in the name of fulfilling the hole where they wanted to feel desired.

-Casual sex is different to short term sexual relationships.
+Casual sex is different to short-term sexual relationships.
 Truly casual sex (e.g. a one night stand OR a courtship where the man has zero investment in the woman) is the area in which I’m focusing on in this article, and it is also the area in which women stand to risk a lot for virtually nothing.

-Women stand to lose more for using sex in the wrong way, than men do.
+Women stand to lose more for using sex in the wrong way than men do.

 What IS “casual sex”?

 “Casual sex” in my definition is sex where one or both partners are emotionally disinterested in the other.
 (Often, women infer a man’s sexual interest in her and his attraction towards her as his emotional interest.
 Often, women are wrong, and this is another reason why you have to be very cautious with casual sex.
-It’s about understand the world from a man’s perspective).
+It’s about understanding the world from a man’s perspective).

-Of course, there are other definitions of casual sex, but for the purpose of this piece I am going to go by this definition.
+Of course, there are other definitions of casual sex, but for the purpose of this piece, I am going to go by this definition.